ktroach/slap-demo-2/README.md

-# AFS TMT SLAP UI Mockup
+# SLAP DEMO 2 Repo

 ## This repo is used to push the latest SLAP UI build to the Heroku server running a standalone instance of the SLAP Mockup.